drewbernetes/pre-commits/README.md

 ## Why do I need this?

-Because you forgot to run `trivy` against your code before pushing again, didn't you? :wink:.
-I know I do sometimes!
+Because you need to know your image builds before attempting to do it in your CI.